Don Ohlmeyer: Death

 After a month of poor health, Ohlmeyer died from cancer in Indian Wells, California, on September 10, 2017, at the age of 72.

 Personal life

 In 1996, Ohlmeyer was admitted into rehab for alcohol abuse.

-Earlier, Jamie Tarses, an executive at NBC, had accused Ohlmeyer of sexual harassment.
+Jamie Tarses, an executive at NBC, had accused Ohlmeyer of sexual harassment.
 Both parties refused to talk about it on the record, and charges were dropped.
 Tarses was let out of her contract and became president at ABC.
-Ohlmeyer was also friends with accused murderer and convicted felon OJ Simpson.

 Awards and honors

 Ohlmeyer was honored with 16 Emmys, including the Lifetime Achievement Award, two Peabody Awards, Cine Golden Eagle Award, Miami International Film Festival Award, National Film Board Award, Glaad Media Award, and three Humanitas Prizes.
 In 2007, he received the Lifetime Achievement in Sports Broadcasting from the Academy of Television Arts & Sciences, and in 2008 was inducted into the Sports Broadcasting Hall of Fame.